tanveersran/cardgame-group4/README.md

 - **Playable Rounds**: Engage in multiple rounds of the game, enjoying its immersive gameplay mechanics.

+- **Cards Display**: Only playable cards are displayed.
+If the turn has Spade cards, your deck will only display those!
+If you do not have any, you will see the entire deck.

 - **Player Elimination**: Players are eliminated based on their card ranks and receive cards from the discard pile.

 - **Game Rules**: The game starts by displaying the rules, and users must press enter after each turn to prevent cheating and allow enough time for players to avert their gaze.